pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

   - Close PRs and issues if they have already been fully implemented or if it has been decided to close them (e.g. during a discussion in the weekly meeting).
   - Check the labels, milestone, name of the PR/issue, assignees, status on issues and pul requests, development status and relationships to other PRs/issues.
   - If this has not already been done by the author of the PR/issue, estimate the size and priority and add to the project board.
-  - If a PR or an issue has not been updated or seen attention for a certain period of time (e.g. one month for PRs and three months for issues), notify the Maintainer and discuss the reasons for this.
+  - If a PR or an issue has not been updated or received attention for 2-4 weeks, notify the Maintainer and discuss the reasons for this.

 - For a PR: